sam13142023/dn42copy/README.md

 6. **Making updates**

-If you need to change your PR to fix review issues simply make the updates to your branch and follow the process in (4) to rebase, squash and sign your changes again.
+If you need to make changes to fix review issues simply make the updates to your branch and follow the process in (4) to rebase, squash and sign your changes again. **You must do this for every update**.

-Please remember to do this for every update.
+Do not close and re-open a new pull request, any changes you make on your branch will be automatically updated in the PR.
+Creating a new PR loses all the history and makes tracking changes harder.

 # Gitea Usage

 The DN42 registry is a community resource for *your* benefit.
-Whilst registered users are free to create and use their own repositories, please be considerate in your usage.
+Registered users are free to create and use their own repositories and use the Drone CI tools, but please be considerate in your usage.

  - Repositories should be related to DN42
  - Do not create tools that make regular, automated, push changes to repositories unless agreed with the registry maintainers